rylanturner02/heart-disease-prediction/README.md

 Heart disease remains one of the leading causes of death globally.
 This project aims to:
 1. Develop a predictive model for early detection of heart disease
-2. Compare multiple machine learning algorithms to find the most effective approach
+2. Compare multiple algorithms to find the best approach
-3. Identify key medical factors that contribute to heart disease
+3. Identify medical factors that contribute to heart disease

 ## Dataset